smrrazavian/package-sampling/README.md

 4. Make your changes and commit them with clear messages.
 5. Push your changes to your fork.
 6. Open a pull request describing your changes.

+## Acknowledgments

+- Inspired by the R package **sampling** (Tillé et al.).
+- Thanks to everyone who opened issues, contributed code, or verified the statistical behavior against external benchmarks.

+## License

+Licensed under the GNU General Public License v3.0 (or any later version).
+See [`LICENSE`](LICENSE) for the full text.
+Because the project ports algorithms from the R **sampling** package (GPL ≥ 2), keeping this project GPL-compatible ensures downstream users remain compliant.